-\ParaGraph{Synthetic logics for category theory.} New and Licata \cite{New2023formal} give a sound and complete presentation for the internal language of (hyperdoctrines of) certain virtual equipments.
-These models capture enriched, internal, and fibred categories and have an intrinsically directed flavour.
+\textbf{Logics for category theory.} New and Licata~\cite{New2023formal} give a sound and complete presentation for the internal language of (hyperdoctrines of) certain virtual equipments.
+These models capture enriched, internal, and fibered categories, and have an intrinsically directed flavor.
 In these contexts, the type theory can give synthetic proofs of Fubini, Yoneda, and Kan extensions as adjoints.
-This generality however comes at the cost of a non-standard syntactic structure of the logic, for example when compared to standard \ML type theory, along with some non-trivial syntactic judgements prescribed by the structure of the models.
-Directed equality elimination here takes the shape of the identity laws axiomatized in virtual equipments \cite{Cruttwell2010unified}, which in $\Prof$ is essentially the coYoneda-lemma.
-Their quantifiers are given by the universal properties of tensor and (left/right) internal homs, which in the $\Prof$ model are given by certain restricted coends which always come combined with the tensors and internal homs of $\Set$.
-Our work is similar in spirit in that we provide a formal setting for proving category theoretical theorems using logical methods, but we only focus on the elementary 1-categorical model of categories and do not yet capture enriched and internal settings.
-However, we treat ends and coends as quantifiers \emph{directly} as adjoints to contextual functors which only act on the variables of the context, without the need for quantifiers to include (restricted forms of) conjunction and implication.
-Our rules for directed equality are more direct and reminiscent of standard Martin-L\"of type theory, and have a different semantic justification based on dinaturality.
-Since we consider less general models, our contexts do not have any linear nor ordered restriction, and the same variable can appear multiple times both in equalities and contexts.
-This allows us to consider profunctors of many variables and different variances as typically needed in coend calculus.
+This generality however comes at the cost of a non-standard syntactic structure of the logic, especially when compared to standard \MLTT.
+Directed equality elimination takes the shape of the (horizontal) identity laws axiomatized in virtual equipments~\cite{Cruttwell2010unified}, which in the $\Prof$ model is essentially the coYoneda lemma.
+Their quantifiers are given by tensors and (left/right) internal homs, which in $\Prof$ correspond to certain restricted (co)ends which always come combined with the tensors and internal homs of $\Set$.

-\ParaGraph{Directed type theory with variances.} Preliminary work on a directed type theory with variances is explored by Nuyts \cite{Nuyts2015towards}.
-Notably, the notion of positive and negative variance in a context is introduced, along with the general idea of what a directed notion of univalence might look like; however, no formal set of rules is provided and there is not a precise semantic interpretation in a model.
+Our work is similar in spirit in that we provide a formal setting for proving category theoretical theorems using logical methods; we only focus on the elementary 1-categorical model of categories and do not yet capture enriched and internal settings.
+However, we treat (co)ends as quantifiers \emph{directly}, viewing them as operations which act on the variables of the context, without the need for them to include any conjunction or implication.
+Our rules for directed equality are more direct and reminiscent of standard Martin-L\"of type theory, and specifically focus on the semantic justification of dinaturality.
+Since we consider less general models, our contexts do not have any linear nor ordered restriction and the same variable can appear multiple times both in equalities and contexts: for example, this allows us to \emph{write down} the statement of symmetry (without being able to prove it), and to consider profunctors of arbitrary variables, as typically needed in (co)end calculus.